charles-55/ScrabbleGame/src/README.txt

 The two blank tiles may be used as any letters.
 When playing a blank, you must state which letter it represents.
 It remains that letter for the rest of the game.
 The game ends when all letters have been drawn and one player uses his or her last letter; or when all possible plays have been made.

-New words may be formed by;
+New words may be formed by:
 Adding one or more letters to a word or letters already on the board.
 Placing a word at right angles to a word already on the board.
 The new word must use one of the letters already on the board or must add a letter to it.
 Placing a complete word parallel to a word already played so that adjacent letters also form complete words.